Menu

 Equity Release and Inheritance Tax

-Equity release can be a useful tool for mitigating your inheritance tax liabilities.
-By releasing equity from your property, you can reduce the value of your estate and potentially reduce the amount of inheritance tax that is payable.
+Equity release can be a useful tool for mitigating inheritance tax liabilities.
+By releasing equity from your property, you can reduce the value of your estate and potentially reduce the amount of inheritance tax payable.

 However, it’s important to consider the tax planning implications of using equity release for inheritance tax planning.
 For example, if you release equity from your property and gift the money to your loved ones, this could be seen as a gift and be subject to inheritance tax.